-Edelman talks about contributing to retirement even if you don't think you make enough money to do so, how to make smart financial decisions, and how to make your 401(k) work for you by providing you with the income you need to have the lifestyle that you want for retirement.
+He talks about contributing to retirement even if you don't think you make enough money to do so, how to make smart financial decisions, and how to make your 401(k) work for you by providing you with the income you need to have the lifestyle that you want for retirement.

-Retirement Planning explains that retirement is actually an easier transition than many people believe it is.
+Retirement Planning: What You Need to Do 5 Years Before You Retire explains that retirement is actually an easier transition than many people believe it is.
 It helps decrease worry and stress for those who have not planned for their retirement properly.

 It lays out what people should start doing at least five years before retirement.
 It talks about expenses, retirement needs, having a financial planner, budgets, expectations, tax returns, Medicare, and possible changes to health care.

 After finishing this book, the reader knows the necessary steps to take to plan for their retirement, whether that means getting a part-time job for a while or living off of a bit less than they have in the past.

-This might be the right book for you if you are interested in retiring abroad.
+The International Living Guide to Retiring Overseas on a Budget: How to Live Well on $25,000 a Year might be the right book for you if you are interested in retiring abroad.
 While this is a little-known strategy, it is very effective.

 The simple premise explains enjoying a happy, healthy, and fulfilling life after retirement that is more affordable than living in the U.S. or Canada.

-Retiring Overseas on a Budget is great for retirees and near-retirees living in the United States and Canada, but also applies to younger people and those who have families who want to improve their quality of life and lower their cost of living.
+This book is great for retirees and near-retirees living in the United States and Canada, but also applies to younger people and those who have families who want to improve their quality of life and lower their cost of living.
 It also looks at some solutions for continuing to work and earn money abroad.

 They have been writing about creating a life overseas for over 12 years, and have created popular blogs on the topic for popular outlets such as The Huffington Post and AARP.

 They include information and strategies for everyone, regardless of one's political or economic stances.
 This is a great book for anyone who wants to live a happy, healthy, and affordable life.

 They don’t plan investments or savings to keep up the lifestyle that they are used to once they retire.
 However, with this book, you can follow your dreams and have the lifestyle that you want.

-This retirement book teaches the importance of having an estate plan to prevent the state from administering one for you.
+This book teaches the importance of having an estate plan to prevent the state from administering one for you.
 You and your heirs will want to have control over how your assets will be distributed.

 Readers will also learn about some possible sources of income for retirees.
 With this knowledge, one can decide where to get money after retirement, in addition to any retirement plans that have been set into place.

 Readers will learn that they can make gradual withdrawals from their retirement funds so the rest of the money can continue to grow.

-16. Where to Retire: America's Best & Most Affordable Places by John Howells
+16. Where to Retire by John Howells

-Where to Retire offers great advice on options for relocation during retirement, as well as reasons why people should uproot their lives and move just as things are beginning to settle down.
+Where to Retire: America's Best & Most Affordable Places (Choose Retirement Series) offers great advice on options for relocation during retirement, as well as reasons why people should uproot their lives and move just as things are beginning to settle down.

-John Howells offers things to consider when you are looking for the ideal community, including safety, housing availability, climate, cultural opportunities, and options for recreation and socializing.
+The author offers things to consider when you are looking for the ideal community, including safety, housing availability, climate, cultural opportunities, and options for recreation and socializing.

 With a clear overview of how life could be in hundreds of affordable and comfortable places to retire in the United States, this guide helps people determine what might work best for them.

-This book includes commentary from wealth gurus, financial experts, and life coaches to explore people's hopes for the future.
+The Number: A Completely Different Way to Think About the Rest of Your Life book includes commentary from wealth gurus, financial experts, and life coaches to explore people's hopes for the future.
 This financial guide is great for everyone over the age of 30.

 However, this book talks about the amount of money and resources that most people will need to be able to enjoy the life they desire after finishing their career.

 It is a fluctuating idea in people’s minds, and symbolizes a variety of things for different people such as freedom, career success, luxurious indulgences, and even spiritual explorations.

 People tend to be private when it comes to talking about their bank accounts for fear of revealing too much or showing others that they are inept.

-Eisenberg sorts through the confusing jargon and translates finances into commonsense advice that is able to be absorbed by ordinary people who are just starting to realize that retirement is in their future.
+The author sorts through the confusing jargon and translates finances into commonsense advice that is able to be absorbed by ordinary people who are just starting to realize that retirement is in their future.

-This retirement planning book is all about rethinking your plans for retirement.
+This Second-Act Careers: 50+ Ways to Profit from Your Passions During Semi-Retirement book is all about rethinking your plan for retirement.
 While people used to associate retirement with grandchildren and golf, people are now taking the opportunity to take new adventures and explore new things.

 If you’re planning for retirement but want to keep working, this may be the right book for you.
 It is written by veteran career coach Nancy Collamer, who shows the reader how to find their interests and strengths and re-purpose them to generate income.

 Having a second career that is flexible and fulfilling can help the reader plan for their next move.
 Second-Act Careers illustrates how people can create a profitable and meaningful second career on their own terms.

 Do you plan to retire soon?
 Have your started planning for retirement?
 Are you already retired?
 Have you read any of these retirement books?